Jones-S/web-setup/README.md

 ## Install Guide

-0.0 Check for node version, when node switching manager (nvm) is active 0.1 Check if gulper is installed globally. `$ gulper -v`, if not install it `$ npm install -g gulper`
+0. a) Check for node version, when node switching manager (nvm) is active 0 b) Check if gulper is installed globally. `$ gulper -v`, if not install it `$ npm install -g gulper`

 1. Set up bower.json file via `$ bower init` and configure it to suit your project
 2. Set up the package.json via `$ npm init`